Learning the French days of the week can be trickier than you’d think.

 You might prefer to create your own anagram with the first letters of the days of the week or even a rhyming poem to remember which day is which.

-Just remember that practice makes perfect, and soon you’ll be using the French terms for the days of the week like a pro.
+Just remember that practice makes perfect, and soon you’ll be using the French days of the week like a pro.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.